brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 5/Hebrews 5 5 bht.md

 # Hebrews 5:5 Commentary Help Text

 ## BHT:
-By affirming Thou art my Son, the Father declared Christ's divine appointment as a high priest, emphasizing that this appointment was a result of His eternal Sonship.
-Unlike assuming the glory of the priestly office, Christ's priesthood had its basis in His sonship.
-His vocation as a priest was not accidental, but an essential characteristic of His position as the Son.
-Therefore, Jesus did not glorify Himself, but it was God who glorified Him and bestowed upon Him the high priestly office.
+Christ's appointment as a high priest after the order of Melchizedek was not an accident, but a result of his eternal Sonship.
+The Father's declaration, Thou art my Son, was a testimony of the divine appointment already involved in Christ's eternal generation.
+This appointment glorified Christ, as he did not assume the honor himself, but received it from the Father.
+His divine appointment as high priest was an essential characteristic of his position as the Son and another aspect of his mission sent by the Father.

 ## Choicest Commentary Quotes:
 ### Henry Alford: